darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 : - 100: this is essentially an unreachable level of confidence and so returns no matching tags.
 Use 100% to disable the best-matched tag suggestion list (faster).

 number of recently attached tags
 : Number of recently attached tags to include in the suggestions list (default 20).
-A value of "-1" can be used to disable the the most-recently-attached suggestions list.
+A value of "-1" can be used to disable the most-recently-attached suggestions list.